-France’s oldest city, founded 2,600 years ago, is an exciting and fascinating city.
+France’s oldest city, founded 2,600 years ago, is an exciting and fascinating place.
 It’s got everything -– from Roman remains and medieval churches to palaces and some great avant-garde architecture.
 This bustling, industrial city is a working city, taking enormous pride in its own identity, so it's not predominantly a tourist resort.
 Many people make Marseille part of an itinerary along the Mediterranean coast.

 It’s worth spending several days here.